davidlougheed/strkit/docs/output_formats.md

   an allele's read-set are pipe (`|`)-delimited and formatted as `[copy number]x[reads]`.
 For example, for two alleles with 8 and 9 copy-number respectively, we may get `7x1|8x10|9x1,8x2|9x12` — the first allele has one 7-copy read, ten 8-copy reads, and one 9-copy read.
 The second allele has two 8-copy reads and twelve 9-copy reads.
 * `MMAS`: Mean model (candidate TR sequence) alignment score across reads, for this sample.
+This score, relative to the other locis' scores, represents how well a pure tandem repeat stretch with the catalogued motif and the determined copy number (e.g., `CAGCAGCAG`) aligns to the true sequence.
 * `PS`: Phase set
 * `PM`: Peak-calling method (`dist`/`single`/`snv+dist`/`snv`/`hp`; STR calls only)